The Basics

 Contact

-No, we do not accept donations.
-Curious Souls Café is a community-driven initiative, and we do not solicit funds.
-Please beware if anyone asks for donations on our behalf.
+Because we are entirely community-driven and do not solicit funds, please beware if anyone asks for donations on our behalf.

-If you are ever in doubt or approached for money, please verify with us by emailing hello@curioussouls.cafe.
+If you are ever in doubt or approached for money, please verify with us immediately by emailing hello@curioussouls.cafe.

 To share your feedback with us, please fill in our anonymous feedback form.